 - It also helps the company build its credentials and image among the employment seeking candidates.

 It is the most common among the interview types, it involves the interviewer asking questions maybe both technical and general to the interviewee to investigate how fit the candidate is for the job.

 Example: Posts in small organizations and mid-level and high-level jobs in big organizations.

 This involves multiple candidates and they are given a topic for discussion.
 They are assessed on their conversational ability and how satisfactorily they are able to have their own views and make others believe in them.
 Here, the best among the lot gets selected.

 3. Panel interview (Committee Interview):

-The interviewers here are a group from among the company people who are in senior position and usually the panel interview is when the candidate is supposed to make a presentation.
+The interviewers here are a group from among the company people who are in a senior position and usually, the panel interview is when the candidate is supposed to make a presentation.
 But many-a-times it could be for the job interview as well.

 1. A structured interview (Formal interview or guided interview):